yt249/is219-finalproject/README.md

 - Both profile and db pages are secured by JWT(shown in console for test purpose) <br />
 ![page](https://github.com/yt249/is219-finalproject/blob/master/img/authenticate%20and%20jwt.png)

-## JWT successfully block un-authorized login
+## JWT successfully block a un-authorized login
-Red: successfully get a token after login
+**Red**: successfully get a token after login <br />
-Blue: if the user hasn't login, and attempt to browse to localhost:3000/user, there is no JWT detected, thus, redirect the user to the login page
+**Blue**: if the user hasn't login, and attempt to browse to localhost:3000/user, there is no JWT detected, thus, redirect the user to the login page <br />
 ![page](https://github.com/yt249/is219-finalproject/blob/master/img/fail%20to%20auth.png)